scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 Force open the wounds of a creature in range you can see.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 1 wound die in death damage, or 3 wound dice if they have already taken damage.
+On success they take 1 wound in death damage, adding 2 wound dice if they have taken damage before casting.

 You may target an extra creature for every level cast above cantrip.